mallen-11/forecasting-mlb-games/Notes/research_plan.md

   - Load only columns we need for model - Morgan
   - ~Sanity read through the paper again - Morgan~
     - Need to remove 30 games that started but didn't finish
     - On Page 34, do we need to normalize the differences or is that already done?
+(This might be where the whole scaling vs unscaling thing comes in and they say at the end that unscaling works better)
   - Put together a notebook for splitting the data into training and testing data based on year - Morgan

 - For Our Model